-We are actively developing a parametric model which uses non-operational metrics to estimate defect density based upon records of which V&V practices were performed on sections of code.
-We are integrating our estimation directly into the development cycle so that corrective action to reduce defect density can take place early in the development process.
+We propose a non-operational parametric model to estimate defect density based upon records of which V&V practices were performed on sections of code.
+We also wish to integrate our estimation directly into the development cycle so that corrective action to reduce defect density can take place early in the development process.
 We call this method the Defect Estimation from V&V Certification on Programming (DevCOP) method.
 A V&V certificate contains information on the V&V technique that was used to establish the certificate.
 Different V&V techniques will provide a different level of assurance as to how reliable a section of code is.
 For example, a desk check of code would be, in general, less effective than a formal proof of the same code.